rds1983/XNAssets/README.md

 # Adding Reference
 There are two ways of referencing XNAssets in the project:
-1. Through nuget(works only for MonoGame): `install-package XNAssets`
+1. Through nuget(works only for MonoGame): https://www.nuget.org/packages/xnassets
 2. As submodule(works for both MonoGame and FNA):

     a. `git submodule add https://github.com/rds1983/XNAssets.git`